How to Appeal a Regular UC Denial

 What do I do if I am denied regular unemployment benefits?

-If you received a Notice of Determination finding you ineligible for UC benefits, you must file an appeal within 21 days of the determination date listed on the notice.
+If you received a Notice of Determination finding you ineligible for UC benefits and you think you should be eligible, you must file an appeal within 21 days of the determination date listed on the notice.

 You can file an appeal directly in the new UC portal.